0xferit/potential-eureka/_posts/2017-07-18-Tetriminoe-Rotation.md

 **Representation**

-Represent each piece in the minimum matrix where 1's represent spaces occupied by the tetriminoe and 0's represent empty space.
+Represent each piece in the minimum sized matrix where 1's represent spaces occupied by the tetriminoe and 0's represent empty space.
 Example:

 <pre><code>originalMatrix =
 [0,   0,   <b>1</b>]